taroserigano/Newsletter-Signup/README.md

 # Newsletter-Signup

-This is a Newsletter Signup app that uses Node.js, Bootstrap, MailChimp, Heroku and Git.
+This is a Newsletter Signup app that uses Node.js, Express, Bootstrap, MailChimp, Heroku and Git.

 Install node modules if you want to launch this project.